South West Africa

-Originally the German colony of the same name from 1884 to 1915, it was made a League of Nations mandate of the Union of South Africa following Germany's defeat in the First World War.
-Although the mandate was abolished by the United Nations in 1966, South African control over the territory continued despite its illegality under international law.
+A German colony known as German South West Africa from 1884 to 1915, it was made a League of Nations mandate of the Union of South Africa following Germany's defeat in the First World War.
+Although the mandate was repealed by the United Nations on 27 October 1966, South African control over the territory continued.
 The territory was administered directly by the South African government from 1915 to 1978, when the Turnhalle Constitutional Conference laid the groundwork for semi-autonomous rule.
 During an interim period between 1978 and 1985, South Africa gradually granted South West Africa a limited form of home rule, culminating in the formation of a Transitional Government of National Unity.

-In 1990, South West Africa was granted independence as the Republic of Namibia with the exception of Walvis Bay and the Penguin Islands, which continued to remain under South African rule until 1994.

 German colony

 As a German colony from 1884, it was known as German South West Africa (Deutsch-Südwestafrika).
-Germany had a difficult time administering the territory, which experienced many insurrections against the harsh German rule, especially those led by guerilla leader Jacob Morenga.
+Germany had a difficult time administering the territory, which experienced many insurrections against the harsh German rule, especially those led by guerrilla leader Jacob Morenga.
 The main port, Walvis Bay, and the Penguin Islands were annexed by the UK in 1878, becoming part of the Cape Colony in 1884.
 Following the creation of the Union of South Africa in 1910, Walvis Bay became part of the Cape Province.

 As part of the Heligoland–Zanzibar Treaty in 1890, a corridor of land taken from the northern border of Bechuanaland, extending as far as the Zambezi River, was added to the colony.
 It was named the Caprivi Strip (Caprivizipfel) after the German Chancellor Leo von Caprivi.